wbudic/PerlCNF/CNF_Specs.md

 This is a simple and fast file format.
 That allows setting up of network applications with initial configuration values.
 These are usually standard, property and value pairs.
 Containing possible also SQL database structures statements with basic data.
 It is designed to accommodate a parser to read and provide for CNF property tags.
-These can be of three types, using all a textual similar presentation.
+These can be of four types, using all a textual similar presentation.
-In general are recognised as constants, anons or sqlites.
+In general are recognized as constants, anons, listings or sqlites.

 Operating system environmental settings or variables are considered only as the last resort to provide for a value.
 This is however to be avoided as it hides the attention and expectation for a setting.